What is Agentic AI?

 Prompt: This defines how the system operates and outlines the specific goals an agent must achieve, along with the constraints to follow.
 Think of the prompt as the blueprint for the multi-agent system, setting the master plan for what each agent needs to accomplish and the methods to do so.
 It acts as a compass, guiding the agents and ensuring they work towards shared objectives within a structured framework.
 For complex systems, breaking responsibilities among multiple agents helps keep each prompt straightforward, thus managing complexity more effectively.

-Memory: This is the core of an LLM agent, serving as their repository of knowledge and experiences.
+Memory: This is the core of an LLM agent, serving as its repository of knowledge and experiences.
 Just as humans rely on past experiences to make decisions, LLM agents use memory to understand context, learn from previous interactions, and make informed choices.
 Memory can involve simply passing conversation history back to the LLM or providing it with extracted semantic information from conversations.

 Tools: These are the versatile instruments that enable agents to perform various tasks efficiently.
 Tools can include APIs, executable functions, or other services that help agents complete their objectives.
 Understanding these fundamental components, we can now explore how they integrate and function within a single-agent system.